 Whilst we are not a direct lender, and rather a fully licensed online loan broker, we are extremely supportive of both responsible lending, and responsible borrowing.
 Put simply, that lenders should only lend to those they are confident can repay comfortably, and borrowers should only borrow if they are too.
+Hence we felt it important to offer some financial advice to those considering taking out a short term loan.

 There will come a time in most of our lives when we need financial help on some level.
 We believe that a short term loan is the most affordable method of borrowing, in the right circumstances.